JuliaDynamics/Agents.jl/docs/src/index.md

     There is also a minor breaking change: the internal code for plotting has been fully reworked.
 This does not affect typical users, as all plotting API remains identical, but it does affect users that were extending plotting for custom spaces.
-As a result of this change, data inspection is currently disabled.
+As a result of this change, hovering data inspection is currently disabled.